-NAAREA selected as the first french winner of NAAREA awarded the "french tech 2030" label the france 2030 "innovative nuclear reactors" call for projects
+NAAREA selected as the first french winner of the france 2030 "innovative nuclear reactors" call for projects

 NAAREA is a winner of the "Innovative Nuclear Reactors" call for proposals under the France 2030 investment plan.
 This key government funding reflects the increasingly strong support on the part of public authorities for the development of Generation IV molten salt fast reactors.